Don't allow lead exposure to harm your child's health and development. Know the common sources of lead exposure and how to avoid them.

 Children can be exposed to lead through many sources, including:

 - Prenatal exposure.
 Lead crosses the placenta.
-An infant typically has a blood-lead concentration level similar to his or her mother's.
+A newborn typically has a blood-lead concentration level similar to his or her mother's.

 - Soil and water.
 Lead particles from a gasoline additive or paint can settle on soil and last for years, and lead and copper pipes soldered with lead can release particles into tap water.